 - Electronic media containing confidential information (e.g., USB drives, CD, DVD, floppy disk, hard disk, tape, etc.) are to be physically controlled and secured by the user at all times.

 - Do not email or fax, either internally or externally, government-regulated confidential information unless no other options exist.
-When WITS has the appropriate tools in place, encrypt all emails that contain confidential information.
+If you have to email confidential data, contact IT for access to an email encryption tool.

 - Retain confidential information only as long as required for legal, regulatory and business requirements.
 Consult the processing archivist and records manager at 503-370-6147 for the legal and regulatory specifications.